-The next stage of the process is to mill the malt to produce relatively fine particles (called grist), which are for the most part starch.
-The grist produced from the milling process is mixed with hot water (called liquor) in a large vessel called the mash tun in carefully controlled proportions (normally around three parts water to one part malt).
-The water is held at 65° centigrade and the natural sugars present in the malt are extracted into the water to produce a sweetish liquid (called wort).
+The next step of the process is to mill the malt to produce relatively fine particles (called grist), which are for the most part starch.
+The grist thus produced from the milling process is mixed with hot water (called liquor) in a large vessel called the mash tun in carefully controlled proportions (normally around three parts water to one part malt).
+The water is held at 65°C and the natural sugars present in the malt are extracted into the water to produce a sweetish liquid (called wort).
 This process is called mashing and usually takes 1-2 hours.

-Next, the hopped wort is allowed to cool, usually in open troughs.
+On completion of the boil the hopped wort is allowed to cool, usually in open troughs.
 Once cool the yeast is added (or pitched) to the wort, usually in the form of a slurry.
-The yeast converts the sugars present in the wort to alcohol and carbon dioxide (fermentation).
+The yeast will then convert the sugars that are present in the wort to alcohol and carbon dioxide (fermentation).

-During this process the yeast will multiply maybe by as much as five times it's original volume and some of it will have to be removed.
+During this process the yeast will multiply to as much as five times it's original volume and some of it will have to be removed.

-Fermentation usually takes about 6-7 days during which time the wort is held at a temperature of 18 to 22° centigrade, after which the beer will be cooled.
+Fermentation typically takes 6-7 days during which time the wort is held at a temperature of 18 to 22°C, after which the beer will be cooled.
 This liquid is then run into conditioning tanks where it is allowed to rest for a few days.
-Yeast held in suspension continues to convert sugar into alcohol during this time and the flavour will mature.
+During this period and yeast held in suspension continues to convert sugar into alcohol and the flavour will mature.

-It is at this point that the production of a real ale differs from that of keg beers.
+It is at this point that the production of a real ale diverges from that of keg beers.